marc-lehner/knime_rdkit_python_demo/README.md

     ```
     pixi run register_debug_in_knime
     ```
    Previously this step required modifying the `config.yml`and `knime.ini` files manually.
-This improvement will allow you to select your KNINE Analytics Platform installation and append the `-Dknime.python.extension.config=<path/to/your/config.yml>` argument automatically to the according `knime.ini` file.
+This improvement will allow you to select your KNIME Analytics Platform installation and append the `-Dknime.python.extension.debug_knime_yaml_list=<path/to/your/knime.yml>` argument automatically to the according `knime.ini` file.
 You can now test your extension in the KNIME Analytics Platform (e.g. demo workflow).
 7. **Bundle** your extension:
     ```bash
     pixi run build